Create a Load Balancer for Managing SBC Servers

 1. Log in to Amazon EC2 Console.

-• Target group name: Enter a name for the target group to help you identify it.
-In this example, enter ycm-cloudpbx.
+• Target group name: Enter a name to help you identify the target group.
+For example, sbc-tcp-80.

-• Protocol: In the drop-down list, select TCP.
+• Protocol: In the drop-down list, select the target protocol.
+For example, TCP.

 • VPC: In the drop-down list, select the VPC that you've created for the Cloud PBX.
 In this example, select ycm-cloudpbx.